wushengcq/jsCSWwidget/README.md

 2. Move the jsCSWwidget folder into Tomcat's webapps directory.<br>
 3. Start up Tomcat server.<br>
 4. Access the demo page by visiting the url http://localhost:8080/jsCSWwidget <br>
-5. The source code of default page provide a basic tutorial.
+5. The default page provide a basic tutorial.

 # Configuration
 jsCSWwidget provide a xml file for initial configuration.
 You can edit the lib/jsCSWwidget/conf.xml file for your own environment.